 Black History Month events look ‘beyond the dream’

 With the start of February, Bowling Green State University’s “Beyond ‘The Dream’” series focuses on Black History Month.
-From movies at the Gish Film Theater to guest speakers and musicians and an academic conference, the month provides a variety of opportunities to share in the African- American experience.
+From movies at the BGSU Film Theater to guest speakers and musicians and an academic conference, the month provides a variety of opportunities to share in the African- American experience.

 Highlighting the month is the 18th annual Black Issues Conference on Feb.
 17 in the Bowen-Thompson Student Union.